Data Matrix: Applications

 For industrial engineering purposes, Data Matrix codes can be marked directly onto components, ensuring that only the intended component is identified with the data-matrix-encoded data.
 The codes can be marked onto components with various methods, but within the aerospace industry these are commonly industrial ink-jet, dot-peen marking, laser marking, and electrolytic chemical etching (ECE).
 These methods give a permanent mark which can last up to the lifetime of the component.

-Once marked onto the component, reader cameras along the production line, as well as camera used by technicians after production is complete, can decode the Data Matrix to read relevant information.
+Once marked onto the component, reader cameras along the production line, as well as a camera used by technicians after production is complete, can decode the Data Matrix to read relevant information.
 This can include the date of manufacture, serial number, and any other relevant information the manufacturer chooses to include.
 These reader cameras can also be used to track the movement of the component through the production line, as well as performing inventory stock checks.